Join our in-person and online Summer Information Session – 21 & 22 June

 In Mathematics and Statistics, knowledge, understanding and subject-specific skills are assessed by coursework, assignment, reports, presentations and written examinations.

 Accounting assessment methods relate to specific learning outcomes.
-The majority of classes involve formal written exams, business reports, case studies, essays, presentations, individual and group projects, learning journals and peer assessments.
+The majority of modules involve formal written exams, business reports, case studies, essays, presentations, individual and group projects, learning journals and peer assessments.

 In some cases, students can get an exemption from the final exam where they meet attendance and assessment requirements.